-Indeed, inequality holds in one direction by majorization, and in the other direction by angle comparison (\ref{cat-hinge}).
-By first variation formula (\ref{cor:both-end-first-var-cba}), it follows that each pair of corresponding angles of triangles $[\tilde x \tilde y \tilde z]$ and $[x y z]$ are equal.
+This inequality holds in one direction by majorization, and in the other direction by the angle comparison (\ref{cat-hinge}).
+By the first variation formula (\ref{cor:both-end-first-var-cba}), it follows that each pair of corresponding angles of triangles $[\tilde x \tilde y \tilde z]$ and $[x y z]$ are equal.
 But then \ref{eq:arm-eq} holds for $p,q$ on any two sides of these triangles, so $F$ is distance-preserving on every geodesic of $\Conv(\tilde p, \tilde x, \tilde y)$.
-Hence the claim.
+Hence the claim. \claimqeds